 Term of office

-15. (1) The 1st chairperson of the board shall be appointed for a term of 7 years.
+15. (1) The 1st chairperson of the board shall be appointed for a term of seven years.

-(2) The 1st 3 members of the board to be appointed by each government shall be appointed for terms of 4, 5 and 6 years, respectively.
+(2) The 1st three members of the board to be appointed by each government shall be appointed for terms of four, five and six years, respectively.

-(3) On the expiration of the initial terms of office referred to in subsections (1) and (2), the chairperson and members of the board shall be appointed for terms of 6 years.
+(3) On the expiration of the initial terms of office referred to in subsections (1) and (2), the chairperson and members of the board shall be appointed for terms of six years.

 (4) A member of the board, including the chairperson, shall hold office during good behaviour, but may be removed for cause